apache/datafusion-ballista-python/README.md

 ### What works?

-- Connect to a Ballista scheduler
+- Start Ballista schedulers and executors from Python
-- Execute distributed SQL queries
+- Execute distributed SQL queries (with DataFusion backend)
-- Use DataFrame API to read files and execute distributed queries
+- Use DataFrame API to read files and execute distributed queries (with DataFusion backend)
 - Support for CSV, Parquet, and Avro formats

 ### What does not work?

 - Python UDFs
+- JSON

 ## Roadmap